AndyFeng233/cse15l-lab-reports/lab-report-2-week-4.md

 ## Relationship between the bug, the symptom, and the failure-inducing input

   **Bug** is a flaw in the coding which can cause none or multiple symptoms. **Symptom** is the defected problem that we can see in the terminal, such as wrong output and infinite loop.
 The **failure-inducing output** aims to trigger the bugs in the codes to produce symptoms.

+ 1. In the test-file.md, the failure-inducing input is the empty lines at the very end.
+Those few empty lines trigger the bug in the code.
+To be more specific, the code fails in its function when reading the empty lines at the end of the files.
+The failure in code leads to the symptom of compile error.

+ 2. In the test-file1.md, the failure-inducing input is a list of normal website links in correct format mixed with some website links in incorrect format.
+The bug in code is the failure in recognizing and removing the links in incorrect format.
+The symptom is the wrong output which prints out the links in incorrect format as well.

+ 3. In the testfile2.md, the failure-inducing input is a single link in incorrect format.
+The bug in code fails to recognizing and removing the unexpected link.
+The symptom is the wrong output which prints out the unexpected link.

+ 4. In the testImage.md, the failure-inducing input is a image link.
+The input will trigger the bug in the code which fails to recognize and removing the unexpected image link.
+The bug in the code causes the symptom of printing out the unexpected link.